sta-szek/pojo-tester/src/book/writing-tests/README.md

 ## Set fields for testing {#choosing-fields}

 Next step is `excluding` or `including` fields which should be tested.
-By default all the fields are tested.
+By default, all the fields are tested.

 You can include or exclude fields using `pl.pojo.tester.api.FieldPredicate` which creates Java 8 `Predicate` that accepts given field names.